Social Media Bio

 Writing and Other Acts of Faith – for more on the tagline of my website.

-Authors in the House: Husband and Wife and How We Write – I’m married to Gary, my love and still my best friend from high school, who also shares my passion for writing.
+Authors in the House: Husband and Wife and How We Write – I’m married to Gary, who I first met in high school, my love and best friend, who also shares my passion for writing.
 He is an academic at heart, teaching graduate students in both seminary and university degree programs, and serving as site administrator for Perspective Criticism: The Power of Point of View.

-When You Feel Like Running, Then Run to Jesus – This article on my best practices for surviving and thriving in ministry appears on my second website, When You Work for the Church: the good, the bad, and the ugly, and how we can all do better.
+When You Feel Like Running, Then Run to Jesus – This article on my best practices for surviving and thriving in ministry appears on When You Work for the Church: the good, the bad, and the ugly, and how we can all do better.

 Life is Busy ~ Discover Sacred Pauses – The book trailer for my Sacred Pauses: Spiritual Practices for Personal Renewal (available from Herald Press, CommonWord, or your favourite local or online bookstore).